 The CAD software allows technicians to meticulously shape every contour and cusp, creating a crown that is not only strong but also lifelike.
 This attention to detail ensures your patients leave with a smile that looks and feels completely natural, enhancing their confidence and satisfaction with the outcome.

-Improve the Patient Experience
+Improve Your Patient Experience

 A better workflow and superior results directly translate to a happier patient.
 The digital process begins with a comfortable, gag-free intraoral scan instead of a messy traditional impression.
 Patients appreciate the modern technology and the faster turnaround times that get them their permanent crown sooner.
 The precise fit of a digitally designed Emax crown also means less time in the chair for adjustments.